citp/privacy-policy-historical/a/ad/adp/adppayroll.com.au.md

 **Does ADP disclose personal information to overseas recipients?**

-As a global business, ADP may store personal information overseas, and personal information may be accessed by staff of ADP related bodies corporate overseas, in the United States, India, France, Spain and the Philippines.
+As a global business, ADP may store personal information overseas, and personal information may be accessed by staff of ADP related bodies corporate overseas, in the United States, India and the Philippines, and in countries of the European Union (France, Spain and Romania).

+ADP partners with Kronos to provide the ADP RealTime Powered by Kronos® solution, which is supported by Kronos from the USA, the UK and Belgium.

 ADP’s related bodies corporate in the European Union comply with the Directive 95/46/EC of the European Parliament and of the Council of 24 October 1995 on the protection of individuals with regard to the processing of personal data.